 The cannabis industry is stuck between federal prohibition and state legalization, and it has been forced to be cash-only operations.
-Even for businesses with a good relationship with big banks, the decision by major debit and credit card companies to reject any card transactions for the federally illegal substance, putting the transparent, legitimate and cashless purchases seems an impossible task.
+Even for businesses with a good relationship with big banks, the decision by major debit and credit card companies to reject any card transactions for federally illegal substances, making transparent, legitimate, and cashless purchases seems an impossible task.

 These people like to stick by the rules and want to do everything the legal way.
 It is imperative that they have alternative options sanctioned by the United States government.
 Cash-only transactions do not only affect how the dispensaries operate, but they can also affect the customer and the patient’s convenience when making their purchases.